-High Road Cannabis Tax Credit - For taxable years beginning on or after January 1, 2023, and before January 1, 2028, a High Road Cannabis Tax Credit (HRCTC) will be available to a qualified taxpayer that is a licensed commercial cannabis business that meets specified criteria.
-The HRCTC is allowed in an amount equal to 25% of the total amount of the qualified taxpayer's qualified expenditures in the taxable year not to exceed \$250,000 per taxable year.
-Any credits not used in the taxable year may be carried forward up to eight years.
-A qualified taxpayer must request a tentative credit reservation from the FTB during the month of July for each taxable year or within 30 days of the start of their taxable year if the qualified taxpayer's taxable year begins after July.
-For more information, go to ftb.ca.gov and search for hrctc.
+High-Road Cannabis Tax Credit - For taxable years beginning on or after January 1, 2023, and before January 1, 2028, the High-Road Cannabis Tax Credit (HRCTC) will be available to licensed commercial cannabis businesses that meet the qualifications.
+The credit is allowed to a qualified taxpayer in an amount equal to 25% of qualified expenditures in the taxable year.
+The credit amount cannot exceed \$250,000.
+Unused credit may be carried forward up to eight years.
+All types of entities, except for exempt organizations, are eligible to claim this credit.

+A qualified taxpayer must request a tentative credit reservation from the Franchise Tax Board (FTB) during the month of July for each taxable year or within 30 days of the start of their taxable year if the qualified taxpayer's taxable year begins from August 1st through December 31st.